 5. PCI DSS certification guarantees payment security

-PCI DDS certification is one of the best ways for an ecommerce business to show its protection against website security issues.
+PCI DSS certification is one of the best ways for an ecommerce business to show its protection against website security issues.
 While the program provides a framework for addressing issues, it doesn't make sure that a website always remains secure.
 Usually, PCI compliance checks are performed every 90 days.
 Between these checks, it's your responsibility to look for and address issues.
 However, not all ecommerce sellers abide by the best security standards.

 Many companies suffering data breaches were PCI certified.
 A lot depends on human behavior and adherence to policies and procedures.